MahnazTD/mahnaztd.github.io/index.md

 a place to create, explore, and look at languages with curiosity.

 <br>
-Welcome — I hope something in this small journey inspires you.
+Welcome; I hope this small path brings you a fresh perspective.
 </div>

 <!-- ===== THEN PERSIAN ===== -->